Australians in Saudi Arabia: Economic overview

 In recent years, Saudi Arabia has had an extremely lucrative economy, it is one of the largest economies in the middle east as its population of around 33.4 million holding nearly 20% of the worlds conventional oil reserves, Saudi Arabia is a lively economy that has until the recent pandemic been thriving.

-Australia was ranked number seven among the countries from which Saudi Arabia imported goods.
-On the other hand, Saudi Arabia's exports to Australia totalled up to $688 million.
-Of the approximate 5,000 expats over 3,000 are employed in Saudi Arabia as Saudi Arabian needs are well suited to Australian abilities within health, education and specialist areas.

-"Saudisation"
+"Saudization"

 Saudization (Arabic: السعودة), officially known as Saudi nationalisation scheme, or Nitgat (Arabic: النطاقات) is the newest policy of the Kingdom of Saudi Arabia implemented by its Ministry of Labor and Social Development, whereby Saudi companies and enterprises are required to fill up their workforce with Saudi nationals up to a certain level yet still encourage a significant expat community.

-Bilateral Relations
+Bilateral relations

 As Australia's second largest market in the Middle East, Saudi Arabia is an important trading partner for Australia.
 Australia - Saudi Business ties have expanded with the Australian former Deputy Prime Minister Mark Vaile, former Queensland Premier, Anna Bligh and Australia Post CEO and then Chair of the Council for Australian-Arab Relations, Ahmed Fahour attending the March 2013 Joint Ministerial Commission meeting that saw the signing of a Memorandum of Understanding between the Australia-Saudi Business Council and the Council of Saudi Chambers of Commerce establishing the Saudi Australia Joint Business Council.
 There are over 5,000 Australian citizens employed in Saudi Arabia, mainly in health, education and other specialist areas.
 Saudi Arabia's needs are well suited to Australian capabilities.
 Saudi Arabia has a sound economy with a fast-growing and young population, a well-managed banking system, good infrastructure, and generally low import duties and barriers.
 Its business community is sophisticated and familiar with Western practices.
 Austrade is represented in both Riyadh and Jeddah.